VladyslavVorobiov/AppMovieList/README.md

 # AppMovieList

-This is my code for App to get movie list from the MovieDB.
+This is my code for creating mobile App for iOS.
+You can view movie list from the MovieDB.
 I used ReactJS, React Native, Redux.

 Files index.js, App.js, files in folder "/src" are the main code.